Inouye165/React-Photo-App/docs/SECURITY_CODING_MAINTENANCE.md

 # Security coding & maintenance

-This project treats security as part of everyday engineering work: making changes safely, keeping dependencies current, and documenting trade-offs.
-This doc is intentionally practical — it’s the checklist I use when I touch auth, uploads, image serving, or anything that could impact user data isolation.
+This project treats security as everyday engineering work: make changes safely, keep dependencies current, and document trade-offs.
+This doc is intentionally practical — it’s a checklist to follow when touching auth, uploads, image serving, or anything that could impact user data isolation.

 ## The security “shape” of this app